FkhFVPpkPoSKK2TKTRHfEWJ8GcQEjcAW/Minecraft-Radar/README.md

-# Minewind CCTV Bot
+# Minecraft CCTV Bot

-A Discord bot that monitors nearby users to an area to ensure security of bases and facilities.
+A Discord and Mineflayer bot that monitors nearby users to an area to ensure security of bases and facilities.

 ## Prerequisites